 For the first time in years, I haven’t tried to distract myself with anything or anyone.
 I figured this alone time was essential to find out who I really am and why I tick.
-I figured out I was going to be my own source of inspiration, my own muse if you must, to guide myself out of this Alice in Wonderland type hole that’s convinced me I was fine.
-I lost myself along the way, maybe to distract myself from real-life problems I’ve never dealt with and relied on others to fill that void.
+I was going to be my own source of inspiration, my own muse if you must, to guide myself out of this Alice in Wonderland type hole.
+It’s convinced me I was fine.
+But it struck, I lost myself along the way, maybe to distract myself from real-life problems I’ve never dealt with and relied on others to fill that void.

 I came to the realization, I have a lot of anger, resentment, and hatred towards things that have happened in my life, including hating myself.
 The problem?
 I am very passive about it because whenever I’ve tried to express myself, it would only cause problems or simply, others do not care no matter how many times they say they do.
 So sometimes it’s smarter to suffer silently and deal with it but little did I know, it was breaking me internally and I was becoming numb to everything.
 Which in turn, turned me careless, heartless and lost some of my ethics along the way.

 Some would source that as getting stronger rather than becoming numb, but if that meant I was hurting people along the way, I would rather stay weak.
 The more I spend climbing out of Alice in Wonderland, the more I will find where my true self lays.
 Or maybe I won’t, maybe I never will.
 But one thing is certain, I’d rather be alone by myself than in a room full of people and lonely.